 FMR1 Knockout Rats

-This model contains a deletion of the Fragile X mental retardation 1 gene (Fmr1).
-Mutations in Fmr1 result in Fragile X syndrome, the leading monogenic cause of autism, making this rat useful for the study of both Fragile X syndrome and autism.
+This model contains a deletion of the fmr1 gene.
+Mutations in fmr1 result in Fragile X syndrome, the leading monogenic cause of autism, making this rat useful for the study of both Fragile X syndrome and autism.

 The National Human Neural Stem Cell Resource (SCR) provides to the research community neural stem cells harvested from the post-natal, post-mortem, human brain.
 Dr. Philip Schwartz directs this resource at the Children’s Hospital of Orange County (CHOC) Research Institute.